 - 2. Criminal Background Screening. - a.
-The Agent shall prohibit admission of Applicant families with members: - i.
-Who were evicted from federally assisted housing for drug related criminal activity for three years following the date of eviction unless:

-The family can demonstrate that the person who engaged in the drug related activity has been rehabilitated; The circumstances leading to the eviction no longer exist; or 3.
-The alleged perpetrator is no longer a member of the household; or

-- ii.
-Who are currently engaging in illegal use of a drug; or - iii.
+The Agent shall prohibit admission of applicant families with members: - i.
+Who were evicted from federally assisted housing for drug related criminal activity for three years following the date of eviction (unless the family can demonstrate that the person who engaged in the drug related activity has been rehabilitated or is no longer a member of the household); or ii.
+Who are currently engaging in illegal use of a drug; or

+- iii.
 If the Agent has reasonable cause to believe that a household member's illegal use or pattern of illegal use of a drug may threaten the health, safety, or right to peaceful enjoyment of the premises by other residents; or - iv.
-Who are subject to a lifetime registration or any registration requirement under a sex offender program, including a 10 year registration requirement under the Illinois Sex Offender Statute; or - v.
-If the Agent has reasonable cause to believe that a household member's abuse of alcohol or pattern of abuse of alcohol may threaten the health, safety or right to peaceful enjoyment of the premises by other residents; or
+Who are subject to a lifetime or any registration requirement under a Sex Offender program, including a 10 year registration requirement under the Illinois Sex Offender Statute; or - v.
+If the Agent has reasonable cause to believe that a household member's abuse of alcohol or pattern of abuse of alcohol may threaten the health, safety or right to peaceful enjoyment of the premises by other residents; or - vi.

-- vi.
 Who have ever been convicted of arson; or - vii.
-Who have ever been convicted of manufacture or production of methamphetamine on the premises of federally assisted housing or any premises. - b.
-The Agent may prohibit admission of Applicant families with members: - i.
+Who have ever been convicted of drug related criminal activity for manufacture of methamphetamine on the premises of federally assisted housing or any premises.

+- b.
+The Agent may prohibit admission of applicant families with members: - i.
 Who have any history of criminal activity, including arrest or conviction, in the past ten years involving violence to a person; or - ii.
 Who, in the past five years, have any history of arrest or conviction involving drug activity, violence to a person, theft, illegal use or possession of a weapon, or damage to property; or any pattern of such activity in the past 10 years. - c.
-In the event of receipt of unfavorable information regarding conduct of the Applicant, the Owner shall give consideration to mitigating circumstances as outlined in section 3.2 D below. - 3.
-Drug Screening
+In the event of receipt of unfavorable information regarding conduct of the applicant, the Owner shall give consideration to mitigating circumstances as outlined in section 3.2 D below.

+3. Drug Activity